Skip to content

 distance xk_F Fermi momentum k_F defines the average distance between particles.
 Thus xk_F=1 means a distance of the order of interparticle distance.

-time t\varepsilon_F In time interval t\varepsilon_F=1 particles at Fermi level pass distance of the order of average interparticle distance.
-In literature this time scale is also called interaction time scale, meaning typical time scale for scattering events.
+time t\varepsilon_F In the time interval t\varepsilon_F=1, particles at the Fermi level pass a distance of the order of the average interparticle distance.
+In the literature, this time scale is also called the interaction time scale, referring to the typical time scale for scattering events.

 Converting to SI units

-To compare with experimental data typically one needs to convert results to SI units.
-In order to do this, one needs to provide SI standards for mass, length, and time.
+To compare with experimental data, typically one needs to convert results to SI units.
+To do this, one needs to provide SI units for mass, length, and time.

 standard standard type SI code